GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/intro.md

 Learn how to [configure social login](./passport.md) or [inbound SAML providers](./inbound-saml-passport.md).

-## Default Authentication Mechanism
-In oxTrust, navigate to `Configuration` > `Manage Authentication` > `Default Authentication` to specify the default authentication mechanism for two use cases:

-1. Default acr: this is the default authentication mechanism exposed to all applications that sends users to your Gluu Server for sign-in.
-Unless an app specifically requests a different form of authentication using the OpenID Connect `acr_values` parameter (as specified [below](#multiple-authentication-mechanisms)), users will receive the form of authentication specified in this field.

-2. oxTrust acr: this form of authentication will be presented to anyone specifically trying to access the oxTrust admin GUI.

-Depending on your requirements, you can set both fields to the same authentication mechanism, or choose a different mechanism for each use case.

 ## Multiple Authentication Mechanisms
 The Gluu Server can concurrently support multiple authentication mechanisms, enabling Web and mobile apps ("clients") to request a specific type of authentication using the standard OpenID Connect request parameter: `acr_value`.